suffolklibraries/sljekyll/_events/sudbury-2017-06-29-computer-club.md

 Contact the library to book your place in advance.

 If you have your own device, please bring it along to the session.
-Otherwise, you will be able to use one of the library's Chromebooks or computers.
+Otherwise, you will be able to use one of the library's computers.